sum-quant/codepedia/README.md

 # codepedia
-Thread Safe Programe to fetch recent 5000 Emails Upload the mails to file
+Thread Safe Programe to fetch recent 5000 Emails  from all folders Upload the mails to file for each folder label
 Compile:
 g++ -std=c++11 imap.cpp -lcurl -lpthread